-The Foundation had no capital commitments, contingent assets or contingent liabilities at the reporting date (2018: nil)
+The Foundation had no capital commitments, contingent assets or contingent liabilities at the reporting date (2020: nil)

-19. Auditor's remuneration

-2019 \$'000 2018 \$'000
+\$'000 \$'000

 (a) Amounts paid and payable to Pitcher Partners (Melbourne) for:

-Audit or review of the financial report 28

-Other Assurance Services - Agreed upon procedures 6

-Amounts received or due and receivable by RSM Australia Partners for:

-Audit or review of the financial report 3 29
+Audit or review of the financial report 40 36

-Other Assurance Services - Due Diligence 3
+Other Assurance Services 4 3

-Total auditors' remuneration 41 29
+44 39

-20. Related party disclosure
+19. Related party disclosure

-The Foundation has purchased services from a related party on commercial tel rms.
+The Foundation has purchased services from a related party on commercial terms.

-2019 2018

-Related party \$'000 \$'000

-The Florey Institute of Neuroscience and Mental health - a partner in supporting stroke research and developing infrastructure to collect stroke data. (a company significantly influenced by Prof. James Angus AO) 771 452
+2021 2020 Related party \$'000 \$'000 The Florey Institute of Neuroscience and Mental health - a partner 191 464 in supporting stroke research and developing infrastructure to collect stroke data. (a company significantly influenced by Prof. James Angus AO)

-21. Key management personnel compensation
+20. Key management personnel compensation